PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

-hassector # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero dimension hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices. dim # total dimension of a vector space or a product space dim(P::ProductSpace, n::Int) # dim for the `n`th vector space of the product space dim(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the total degeneracy dimension corresponding to a tuple of sectors for each of the spaces in the tensor product, obtained as `prod(dims(P, s))``. dims(P::ProductSpace) # Return the dimensions of the spaces in the tensor product space as a tuple of integers.
+hassector # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero dimension hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices. dim # total dimension of a vector space or a product space dim(V::GradedSpace, c::I) # dime for sector c in a Graded Space dim(P::ProductSpace, n::Int) # dim for the `n`th vector space of the product space dim(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the total degeneracy dimension corresponding to a tuple of sectors for each of the spaces in the tensor product, obtained as `prod(dims(P, s))``. dims(P::ProductSpace) # Return the dimensions of the spaces in the tensor product space as a tuple of integers.